bebleo/smtpdfix/README.md

     assert len(smtpd.messages) == 1
 ```

-> Before version 0.2.7 the plugin did not automatically register and it was necessary to include it manually by adding `pytest_plugins = "smtpdfix"` to the module or conftest.py.
+> As of version 0.2.7 the plugin automatically registers and it is not necessary to include it manually by adding `pytest_plugins = "smtpdfix"` to the module or conftest.py.

 The certificates included with the fixture will work for addresses localhost, localhost.localdomain, 127.0.0.1, 0.0.0.1, ::1.
 If using other addresses the key (key.pem) and certificate (cert.pem) must be in a location specified under `SMTP_SSL_CERTS_PATH`.